Caleb S.

 Example: As per Adams (2017), “Students face difficulty when they cite in APA format in their essays and research papers” (p.
 200).

-What if a source has multiple authors?
-Name both of them in parenthesis or a single phrase and use ‘and’ between names.
+What if a source has more than one author?
+Name both of them in parentheses or a single phrase, and use ‘and’ between names.

 Example: (George and Andrew, 2017)